w20chen/agent-test-bench/docs/trace-collect.md

 ### CLI Flags Reference

 The table below lists the most commonly used flags.
-For the complete reference, see `src/trace_collect/CLAUDE.md`.

 | Flag | Description |
 |------|-------------|